coolyer/coolyerScraper/README.md

 This project aims to be a versatile and efficient product scraper, capable of retrieving prices and product names from various online retailers.
 While the current version provides a solid foundation, there are several exciting features planned for future updates:

-* Expanded Browser Support: In upcoming versions, we plan to add support for more web browsers, including Brave, Opera, and Bing.
+* Expanded Browser Support: In upcoming versions, we plan to add support for more web browsers, including Brave, Opera.
 This will give users greater flexibility in choosing their preferred browser for the scraping process.

 * Code Optimization: My commitment to excellence means continually refining and optimizing the codebase.
 Future updates will focus on enhancing performance and streamlining the scraping process for improved efficiency.